Are you looking for a distraction-free way to display online forms on your WordPress website with no sidebar?

 You can change this permalink if you want, or leave it.

-This is the URL you’ll use in email campaigns, internal linking, and even social media posts when you want people to visit your custom form landing page and convert.
+This is the URL you’ll use in email marketing campaigns, internal linking, and even social media posts when you want people to visit your custom form landing page and convert.

 The next thing you can do to customize your dedicated form landing page is add a logo.
 Click on Upload Image and choose the image you want to add to your form landing page.